BrandonPNG/ProdBehavior/README.md

 whatever.

 Most behaviors will be XML -> C# ( no i won't provide the XML behaviors.
 You can find them on MPGH ) Or i will simply code them myself.
-All behaviors i post ( Bork ) will be uploaded on my youtube for people to see.